Hertfordshire Climate Change and Sustainability Partnership (HCCSP)

 HCCSP is developing initiatives to address carbon reduction and to agree targets for reducing emissions.
 The potential for joint initiatives working with businesses and the private sector will enable green growth and ensure successful delivery of our carbon reduction agenda.

-A draft version of the Carbon Reduction Strategic Action Plan is available to view.
+Please view the current version of the HCCSP Carbon Reduction Strategic Action Plan.

 The biggest contributor to carbon emissions across the county arise from transport, which also has a significant impact on air quality.
 There are 33 air quality management areas (AQMAs) due to road transport emissions in Hertfordshire.